NeotSDevs/SCE24-AR_Campus_Navigation/README.md

 ### What is this?
-The final project for our B.Sc. in Software Engineering, an Artificial Reality mobile app that shows you directions in order to navigate inside buildings by setting up points around a physical space.
+The final project for our B.Sc. in Software Engineering, an Artificial Reality mobile app that displays navigation directions inside buildings.

 ![image](https://github.com/user-attachments/assets/fcd4d337-b298-4645-ace6-6eab545e8173)